 Medical coding is simply a step that exists within the medical billing process.
 Essentially, it assigns codes to insurance claims, but it can be broken down into an even simpler idea.
 When a patient goes to a medical facility, the visit is assigned a medical code to ensure that the reason for the visit is properly tracked.
 Basically, it guarantees that healthcare visits are categorized properly and ensures that the appropriate charge or charges can be billed to the insurance company.

 Is it Difficult?

 The medical billing and coding industry is complex and challenging, but it is also easy to get started.
 There are three major systems within the medical coding industry, so you will need to learn three different languages.
 While this may sound daunting, thousands before you have accomplished this feat and led rewarding careers.
-The greatest benefit here is the black and white nature of the job – medical coding and billing is not subjective or open to interpretation.
+The greatest benefit here is the black-and-white nature of the job – medical coding and billing are not subjective or open to interpretation.

 If you want to uncover the most difficult aspect of medical coding, then look no further than the industry’s dynamic nature.
 Medical billing and coding are constantly changing year after year.
 New versions of the code are constantly being released to coincide with new medical discoveries, treatments, and much more.
 If you are planning to take medical billing and coding training and enter this exciting career, then you must be ready and willing to adapt to the changing industry.